 What to Do If a Customer Cancels Their Purchase

-Don’t panic.
+First of all: don’t panic.
 If the customer backs out of the checkout process, you still have the option of contacting them discreetly and directing them back to their shopping cart.
 How?
 By sending them a shopping cart cancellation email.
 After a few days have passed, you can remind the customer that their items are waiting for them in their shopping cart by sending them a prompt such as “Your package is waiting for you” or “Don’t forget about me.”
-You could also send them a discount code to make their purchase even more tempting.
+Similarly, you could also send them a discount code to make their purchase even more tempting.
 Read our blog article to discover how this works in more detail: “Increasing Sales through Customized Shopping Cart Cancellation Emails.”

 Use the Thank You Page to Encourage Customers to Continue Shopping

 A thank you page should contain more than just information about the purchased product.
 Here, you have the opportunity to encourage your customers to continue shopping — and relevant recommendations can help you to achieve this.
 By analyzing the behavior of your customers when shopping online, you can determine which products are most likely to peak their interest.
 It is customary to enlist the help of a recommendation engine that uses artificial intelligence to automatically display relevant recommendations in your shop in real time.

 Accompanied by the prompt “Are you already familiar with these products?”, you can integrate a widget into your thank you page and direct your customers to the product details page all over again.
 Similarly, you could redirect the customer to a special landing page that relates to their purchase.
 If a customer purchases a pair of ski goggles, for example, you could direct them to a landing page with a skiing holiday theme and offer them additional products with the aid of digital storytelling.